Wolfgang Spohn: Research

 Spohn is best known for his contributions to formal epistemology, in particular for comprehensively developing ranking theory since 1982, which is his theory of the dynamics of belief.
-It is an alternative to probability theory and of similar philosophical impact as a formal account of the dynamics of belief.
-Spohn's research extends to philosophy of science, the theory of causation, metaphysics and ontology, philosophy of language and mind, two-dimensional semantics, philosophical logic, and decision and game theory (see the collection of papers).
-His dissertation and his paper “Stochastic Independence, Causal Independence, and Shieldability” are precursors of the theory of Bayesian networks and their causal interpretation.
-His paper “How to Make Sense of Game Theory” is a forerunner of epistemic game theory.
+It is an alternative to probability theory and has similarly great philosophical significance for many related epistemological topics (such as the problem of induction and the theory of causation).
+Spohn's research extends to philosophy of science, metaphysics and ontology, philosophy of language and mind, two-dimensional semantics, philosophical logic, and decision and game theory (see the collection of papers).
+His dissertation and his paper "Stochastic Independence, Causal Independence, and Shieldability" are precursors of the theory of Bayesian networks and their causal interpretation, which became the dominating statistical theory of causality after 1990.
+His paper How to Make Sense of Game Theory is a forerunner of epistemic game theory, which developed into an important branch of game theory.
+The novel game theoretic concept of a dependency equilibrium, which generalizes the basic notion of a Nash equilibrium, is first introduced in his paper Dependency Equilibria and the Causal Structure of Decision and Game Situations.